Battle of Poitiers: Anglo-Gascon army

 The Anglo-Gascon army is generally considered by modern historians to have consisted of 6,000 men: 3,000 men-at-arms, 2,000 English and Welsh longbowmen and 1,000 Gascon infantry.
 The latter included many equipped with either crossbows or javelins, both classed as light infantry.
 Some contemporary accounts give lower numbers of 4,800 or 5,000.
 The division of the men-at-arms between English and Gascons is not recorded, but the previous year, when campaigning with a similarly sized army, 1,000 of the Prince's men-at-arms had been English.
 All of the Anglo-Gascons travelled on horses, but all or nearly all of them dismounted to fight.

 The men-at-arms of both armies were, broadly, knights or knights in training.
 They were drawn from the landed gentry and ranged from great lords to the relatives and attendants of minor landowners.
 They needed to be able to equip themselves with a full suit of armour and a warhorse.
-They wore a quilted gambeson under mail (armour) which covered the body and limbs.
+They wore a quilted gambeson under chain mail which covered the body and limbs.
 This was supplemented by varying amounts of plate armour on the body and limbs, more so for wealthier and more experienced men.
 Heads were protected by bascinets: open-faced military iron or steel helmets, with mail attached to the lower edge of the helmet to protect the throat, neck and shoulders.
 A moveable visor (face guard) protected the face.
 Heater shields, typically made from thin wood overlaid with leather, were carried.
 The English men-at-arms were all dismounted.
 The weapons they used are not recorded, but in similar battles they used their lances as pikes, cut them down to use as short spears, or fought with swords and battle-axes.